Carrying love

 “Now you’re in our heart, Carly,” said Maxwell.

-I'm thinking of my cat Nesta who passed peacefully today.
+I'm thinking of my cat Nesta, who passed peacefully today.
+She was 21 years old.
+Found on the street and named Nesta by my daughter Erin.

 Pets provide opportunities to practice loving, letting go, and accepting the cycle of life.

 I know what Brennan and Maxwell mean when they say we carry those we love in our hearts.
-I feel that about my son, who died six years ago, and since that experience, I understand better that I carry all the love I have for others with me.
+I feel that about my son, who died six years ago, and since that experience, I understand better that I carry all the love I have for others with me, including sweet, gentle Nesta.